 Organic Bai Hao (White Downy) Green Tea is from Guangxi.
-When dry the tea has a small, rolled up shape to it, with a fine covering of silvery white pekoe, especially at the leaf tips.
-One amazing fact with this tea, due to only the small leaf tips being used, is that 1 pound of the tea (about 500g) will contain about 70,000 leaf tips.
+When dry the tea has a small, rolled up shape to it, with a beautiful covering of silvery white pekoe, especially at the leaf tips.
+One surprising fact with this tea is that 1 pound of the drink (about 500g) will contain approximately 70,000 leaf tips.

-Unlike most other green teas, Bai Hao can only be infused 2 or 3 times.
-Any more than that and it looses its fruity aroma and taste.
-However we do strongly encourage you to infuse it a few times, as its color, aroma and taste will subtly change each time, as the balance between the absorbed fruit flavour and the natural green tea flavour changes.
+Unlike most other green teas, Bai Hao can only 2 or 3 times.
+Any more than that and it loses its fruity aroma and taste.
+However, we do strongly encourage you to infuse it a few times, as its color, smell, and taste will subtly change each time, as the balance between the absorbed fruit flavor and the natural green tea flavor changes.

 Brief Health Info

-Being a non-fermented green tea, Bai Hao has high levels of antioxidants and other natural chemicals that give green teas their ability to reduce the incidence of cancer, promote good skin tone and help reduce the affects of aging.
-Also high in vitamin C, fluoride and calcium, they also promote healthy teeth and bones.
+Being a non-fermented green tea, Bai Hao has high levels of antioxidants and other natural chemicals that give green teas their ability to reduce the incidence of cancer, promote right skin tone and help reduce the effects of aging.
+Also high in vitamin C, fluoride and calcium, they also support healthy teeth and bones.

 For more information on the health benefits of Green teas, take a look at our article on Tea Health benefit.